Trying to find the yoga school that is right for you?

 Since our inception my staff and I have trained teachers who now teach as far away as Germany, Hawaii, and cover much of the United States and the globe.
 Courtney and her staff have trained well over 180 teachers to date.
 Our teachers are some of the top teachers in the United States based on credentials and years of teaching.
 Courtney and Stacey were the in first group of teachers to be recognized as Yoga Therapist by the International Association of Yoga Therapist.
-Courtney, Robin, Elana, and Stacey hold every possible certification with Yoga Alliance and have been all been teaching well over sixteen plus years.
+Courtney holds every possible certification with Yoga Alliance and has been l been teaching nearly two decades.
 Rena Wren is RYT 500, ERYT 200 is one of the few Yin Certified teachers in the state of Arkansas.
 Our support staff is also very experienced and all of our main teachers are E. R.Y.T.'s or above.
 We all continue to travel and educate ourselves with other well known teachers around the world.
 You will know you are training with experienced teachers who have many years in the yoga community and working with a variety of students.

 Courtney served as a consulting member of the former Yoga Alliance Standards Committee.
 She has a private yoga therapy practice in Hot Springs, leads workshops, teacher trainings and is has written a book for yoga students and teachers that is currently being published.
 She is a Certified Solution Focused Coach and is one of the featured speakers on holistic health in the 2017 Coaching Summit.
 Courtney travels often to events with Yoga Alliance, I.A.Y.T. and to do training in therapeutic yoga.
 She is the Stress Management Specialist with the Ornish Reversal Program at Saline Heart Group in Benton, Arkansas.